 I had arrived dressed very casually, with no makeup and my hair completely flat.
 I exited that bathroom with long black lashes, ruby-glossed lips, blond bedroom hair, an elegant black dress and the highest heels anyone could ever walk in.
 I glided through the hallway, feeling like Moses, watching the waiters part as if they were the Red Sea.

 Like magic, everyone took their places.
-There were a pair of models at the entrance, prepared to pin or tie a red rose on the guests.
+There were a pair of models at the entrance, one male and one female, prepared to pin or tie a red rose on the guests.
 We began to play as the door revealed the first trickle of people.
 Each guest entered, received a rose on their wrist or lapel, then proceeded to the terrace.
 We had barely been noticed.
 We wondered if at any moment he would walk in.
 Everyone was curious to see the most controversial prime minister Italy has ever had.
 We knew he would be flying in from Naples, where he had magically made the garbage disappear.
 The event had only just begun when he walked in.

 “Hi, I am your colleague.”, he said, extending his hand as he shook everyone’s hand in my band.
 He had not even noticed the models who awaited with a rose.
 Silvio Berlusconi, Italy’s Prime Minister, had called himself our colleague.
 Apparently, his first job had been as a singer on a cruise ship.
 Some Italians think that he should have stayed there.

 I watched as he danced with Darina Pavlova, the birthday girl, who was a beautiful Bulgarian woman and a multi-millionairess.
 I wondered what he found most attractive, her dazzling smile, her perfect curves or her money.
 Regardless, they were lovely to watch.
-It was sweet how they gazed into each other’s eyes as they danced to my bolero.
+It was sweet how they gazed into eachother’s eyes as they danced to my bolero.

 When dinner had ended, Berlusconi’s piano bar duo – who seem to follow him everywhere, sometimes even on his government plane – began to play some Italian classics from the 70s and 80s.
 It was enthralling to see a head-of-state belt it out.
 “Not bad at all.”, I thought.

 My musicians and I decided to take a break outside.
 I was surprised at the lack of security.
 There were a couple of thug-like bodyguards, but nothing more.
 We returned to see the performance of Tango dancers, then I sang Besame Mucho and Cheek to Cheek, which most of the guests sang along to.
-It is wonderful to play a mostly American crowd, since they understand what I sing about.
+It is wonderful to play to a mostly-American crowd, since they understand what I sing about.
 Darina had her permanent residence in the States, so her guests were mostly American.
 The evening was almost over when Berlusconi took his leave.
 He was walking out with his lady when he suddenly paused and gave me a thumbs up.
 “Sei molto brava.”, he whispered.

 Charming is the perfect adjective for Silvio Berlusconi.
 It is the first thing I noticed about him when I saw him on television upon arriving in Rome.
 It is exactly what he exuded from every pore from the start of the evening till the end.
 I think it is his saving grace and the reason he is voted for.
 He is a perfect specimen to watch.
 I find it interesting to learn from those who succeed, in order to learn what to do, and what not to do.